siddhartht16/javacodegenerator/README.md

 Sample JSON is provided in the file input.json.
 Use it to further customize the JSON.

 ## JSON Configuration
-Separate README for JSON Configuration is also provided.
+Separate README explaining the JSON Configuration and customisation is at [JSON_README](https://github.com/siddhartht16/javacodegenerator/blob/master/JSON_README.md).